pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 helps me to keep the knowledge in my head rather than immediately forgetting about it.

 Christopher Olah has a similar approach.
 In the introduction to his post on [information theory](http://colah.github.io/posts/2015-09-Visual-Information/), he says:

 > Unfortunately, information theory can seem kind of intimidating.
 I don’t think there’s any reason it should be.
 In fact, many core ideas can be explained completely visually!

-He proceeds to break down this seemingly daunting concept area in a way that can only be done by someone who gets the concepts at a fundamental level.
-By the end of one of his posts, I feel like I have a good foundation in the topic, and I have images in my head to refer back to.
+He proceeds to break down this seemingly daunting area in a way that can only be done by someone who gets the concepts at a fundamental level.
+By the end of the post, I am comfortable enough with the foundation of the topic that I could hold my own in a conversation about it.
+I feel ready to add more to my foundation because it's been explained in such an accessible way.
 Another thing that's great about his posts is that I know I can refer back to them.
 For instance, the concept of "mutual information" came up at work, and I knew immediately where I should go for a refresher.